You Can Get Your DNA Tested At An NFL Game. Should You?

 That is precisely the problem, and it's why state and federal regulators have said that "information" tests like Origi3n's should be regulated as medical tests, because they're assessing a person's health.
 It's a complex question, as FDA's Gottlieb notes.
 "Consider the consequences of a person who is told they're not at risk for coronary heart disease and incorrectly opts to forgo dietary changes or drugs that reduce their risk of heart attack and death," he says.

-Driving the issue is that – as much as genetic science has advanced, scientists do not fully understand how the more than 50 million known genetic variations interact with each other or with lifestyle and other factors to affect someone's health, wellness or behavior.
+As much as genetic science has advanced, scientists do not fully understand how the more than 50 million known genetic variations interact with each other or with lifestyle and other factors to affect someone's health, wellness or behavior.
 Very few genes are as closely associated with a specific outcome as the breast cancer genes BRCA1 and BRCA2, and even a positive test for these cancer-associated genes is insufficient for doctors to advise patients to have surgery or other major treatments.

 In other words, you can get a test that tells you what variations you have, but that test alone cannot predict your future or dictate specific health or lifestyle decisions.
 Skeptics worry that people will read too much into genetic test results, especially if they are done without the help of a medical professional.